-Sam Hamstra is the founder and leader of ChapterNext, a Chicagoland-based consultancy dedicated to helping congregations open new chapters of dynamic and life-transforming ministry.
+Sam Hamstra, Jr. is the founder and leader of ChapterNext, a Chicagoland-based pastor search and church staffing consultancy dedicated to helping congregations open new chapters of dynamic and life-transforming ministry.
 Since 2007, Sam has been helping congregations turn the page so that they can begin writing new chapters of dynamic and life-transforming ministry.
-He can help you and your congregation as a pastor search consultant, preaching coach, conference speaker, and church consultant.

 Sam has been prepared for this work by nearly forty years of service to the local church.
 He has served five unique congregations and one Christian college.
 Through it all, he has experience as a youth pastor, solo pastor, senior pastor, worship leader, church planter, and college chaplain.
 As a consultant, his ministry is now expressed through teaching, writing, consulting, and coaching.